p493z3r0/a32nx/docs/README.md

 - :heavy_check_mark: after landing sometimes a slight pitch up moment is introduced, needs to be investigated
 - :heavy_check_mark: strange interaction with default auto thrust system -> thrust lever sometimes does not move, fix is to manually disable ATHR
 - :heavy_check_mark: after a longer pause the fbw system goes crazy

-### Known issues Autopilot

-⚠️ The custom autopilot system is not yet on study level.
-In order to achieve this level a longer effort is needed.
-The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.

-ℹ️ Tuning is a large effort to be done for differnt flight conditions like speed, configuration, weight and center-of-gravity (CG).
-You can help by reporting issues in certain flight conditions.
-Please take note of important conditions mentioned before.

-#### Not solved or missing

-- :x: custom ATHR system is not yet available
-- :x: due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control; a simple and hacky workaround has been added though
-- :x: after a longer pause the custom autopilot system can goes crazy
-- :x: due to lack of VNAV, CLB and DES mode are currently using V/S submode with +/- 1500 fpm
-- :x: Go Around modes are missing
-- :x: Transitions might not be as they should

-#### Considered solved

-- :heavy_check_mark: nothing yet ;-)